 Closer view of the layer effect of the mirrors.

-In case you need some help hanging heavy items on your walls, I have some tips that make it easy in this post.
+In case you need some help hanging heavy mirrors or frames on your walls, here are the easiest ways I have found to hang them.